-Our pets are all temperament tested, sterilised, vaccinated, dewormed and micro-chipped.
+Our pets are all sterilised, vaccinated, dewormed and micro-chipped before they are re-homed.

 Why do we want you to consider ADOPTION?
 There are so many benefits in choosing the ADOPTION option rather than purchasing a pet.